chr4-cookbooks/motd/README.md

 Installs message of the day (respects update-motd, if installed)

+# Recipes

+The default recipe installs a motd using the predefined cow template

-# Definitions
+# Providers

-To use the definition in your cookbook, make sure you put the following line in your metadata.rb
+To use the provider in your cookbook, make sure you put the following line in your metadata.rb

     depends "motd"

+## motd_manage

+The name attribute is only used if update-motd is installed on the system.
+If not, it has no meaning.

-create motd using the shipped cow template
+Create motd using the shipped cow template

-    motd '50-mymotd'
+    motd_manage '50-mymotd'

-create a motd using a custom template
+Create a motd using a custom template

-    motd '50-mymotd' do
+    motd_manage '50-mymotd' do
       cookbook 'my cookbook'
       source   'test.erb'
       colorize false
     end

-# Recipes

-The default recipe installs a motd using the predefined cow template
+Remove a motd (if update-motd is used only)

+    motd_manage '50-mymotd' do
+      action :delete
+    end